Silt seeks funding for LOVA trail section

 If funding efforts for the coming phases of a trail planned to stretch from Glenwood Springs to Parachute go accordingly, the town of Silt should eventually become an official stop along the way.

 For Silt, the plan is for an additional trail section to be built between town and Coal Ridge High School toward the east.
-But doing so requires Silt staff to request funding from the Garfield County Commissioners next month, Town Manager Jeff Layman said on Friday.
+But doing so requires Silt staff to request funding from the Garfield County commissioners next month, Town Manager Jeff Layman said on Friday.

 “One of the things we’re sort of excited about is infrastructure money coming from Washington,” Layman said.
 “The town can’t do it by itself, so we have to go out for a grant.”

 Silt has so far devised a possible route to connect a trail to Coal Ridge, Layman said.
-The trail would run parallel along the north edge of U.S. Highway 6 before connecting to Silt at Davis Point Road.
+The trail would run parallel to U.S. Highway 6 along its north edge before connecting to Silt at Davis Point Road.

-To do so would possibly mean either having to shift Highway 6 to the south to accommodate a recreational grade the level as the roadway, or cutting into Davis Point slightly the grade would raise above the highway, Layman said.
+To do so would possibly mean either having to shift Highway 6 to the south to accommodate a recreational grade at the same level as the roadway or cutting into Davis Point slightly, which would raise the grade above the highway, Layman said.

 Layman said the town needs to connect with its engineers and have them review the engineering concepts that have already been put forth for the trail.

 “The one advantage I think we have going for us, obviously there’s a new roundabout there in Silt at Highway 6 and North Overo Boulevard,” Layman said.
-“As a result of that roundabout going in, the speed limits on Highway 6 have been reduced there, so it really makes an at grade recreation path probably a little more palatable.”
+“As a result of that roundabout going in, the speed limits on Highway 6 have been reduced there, so it really makes an at-grade recreation path probably a little more palatable.”

 “I think the one thing that Silt is most interested in is the safety of kids who either walk or ride their bikes from Silt to Coal Ridge High School,” Layman said.
 “And those kids go there not just for school but a whole myriad of activities.”